AbduAwad/Git-Merge-Conflict-Resolver-for-Python/README.md

-# COMP 4107 Final Project: VsCode Extension - Git Merge Conflict Resolver for Python
+# VsCode Extension - Git Merge Conflict Resolver for Python (COMP 4107 Final Project)

 - **Overview:** This project is a Visual Studio Code extension that automatically resolves merge conflicts in Python files.
 It uses a Recurrent Neural Network to predict the correct resolution for a given conflict (Branch A / Branch B) as well as a fine-tuned BERT model to generate a custom merge conflict resolution when needed.